DIGITAL TRANSFORMATION AND INNOVATION

 At the forefront of digital transformation

-Iberdrola group plans to invest some 5 billion euros in digital transformation between 2018 and 2022 and will focus its investment effort on improving the operation and maintenance of its assets by using data analytics and artificial intelligence and increasing the availability of its generation plants.
+Iberdrola group plans to invest 4.8 billion euros in digital transformation between 2018 and 2022 and will focus its investment effort on improving the operation and maintenance of its assets by using data analytics and artificial intelligence and increasing the availability of its generation plants.

 OUR DIGITAL TRANSFORMATION PILLARS

 Internet of Things

 We use the Internet of Things to connect objects in an intelligent (smart) way.
 With the IOT, we are able to: